ghitafilali/ece6280-crypto/README.md

-# ECE6280: Cryptography and Security Homeworks and Programming assignements
+# ECE6280: Cryptography and Security Code for Homeworks and Programming assignements
-Georgia Tech ECE 6280: Cryptography and Security class
+Georgia Tech Lorraine ECE 6280: Cryptography and Security class